gini/gini-mobile-ios/BankSDK/GiniBankSDK/Pod/README.md

    version with the corresponding one, for example `spec.version = 2.2.1`.
 6. Commit and push the new folder and its contents to `gini-podspecs` repo.

-[^1]: If we put the XCFrameworks into a folder and then zip that folder then the `unzip` command Cocoapods uses will put all the XCFrameworks into a subfolder with the same name as the zipped folder.
+[^1]: If we put the XCFrameworks into a folder and then zip that folder then the `unzip` command Cocoapods uses[^2] will put all the XCFrameworks into a subfolder with the same name as the zipped folder.
 This breaks adding the XCFrameworks to the project because Cocoapods can't find XCFrameworks in subfolders.

+[^2]: Cocoapods unzip command: `unzip GiniBankSDK-XCFrameworks.zip -d output-dir`

 How to use the Gini Bank SDK pod
 --------------------------------